RPCsLive

 Read this carefully

 This benchmark answers the question wallets, swap routers and bridge UIs all face before sending a transaction. which gas oracle actually matches what the next block will charge, on the chain my product runs on.
 Marketing pages quote "fast / standard / slow" without ever publishing the gap between prediction and reality.
 We normalize each oracle's tiers onto a unified p25 / p50 / p75 / p90 / p99 scheme, take the predicted priority fee in gwei, then compare it against the realized percentile computed directly from the actual transactions in the next mined block.
-The absolute error (|predicted, realized|, in gwei) is the headline.
+The headline is the p99 of the absolute error (|predicted, realized|, in gwei) over 24h, the worst 1% of blocks, because typical-minute errors are micro-gwei noise while gas spikes are where predictions actually diverge.
+A covered-rate column shows the share of time each prediction sat at or above the realized p50 (the inclusion-side risk an absolute gap cannot show).
 Coverage.
-Ethereum mainnet (Blocknative + PublicNode feeHistory + Owlracle + Etherscan v2) and Polygon (same four).
+Ethereum mainnet (PublicNode feeHistory + Owlracle + Etherscan v2) and Polygon (same three).
 Use the chain tab above to slice the leaderboard.
 Avalanche C-Chain was dropped because its auto-tuning fee market drives the priority fee to ~0 by design, which collapses prediction-error to ~0 across all oracles and makes the bench non-informative.
-What this bench does NOT capture. (a) inclusion latency (an oracle that under-predicts by 0.05 gwei looks "accurate" but the user's tx waits one extra block); (b) over-pay cost in USD (depends on gas_used and ETH price); (c) fundamental oracle reliability outside the priority-fee dimension.
+What this bench does NOT capture. (a) measured inclusion latency (the covered-rate column is a proxy for under-bidding risk, not an observed wait time); (b) over-pay cost in USD (depends on gas_used and ETH price); (c) fundamental oracle reliability outside the priority-fee dimension.
 Read this number as "how close to the realized percentile, in gwei", not as "which oracle should I integrate end-to-end".

 Methodology

 We measure how accurately each gas oracle predicts the priority fee a transaction must pay to land in the next block, on two EIP-1559 chains (Ethereum, Polygon).
 Every oracle is polled at its tier-tolerant cadence and its predicted priority fee is buffered with the predicted block height PER chain.
 When that block is mined, the harness pulls the full block via `eth_getBlockByNumber(.., true)` on the chain's PublicNode RPC, computes the realized priority percentile from the actual `maxPriorityFeePerGas` values across all included transactions, and records the absolute error per (oracle, tier, chain) as both a gauge and a histogram. p50 / p90 / p99 are computed via Prometheus `quantile_over_time` over the 24 h window.
-Per-chain coverage: Ethereum and Polygon both have all four oracles (Etherscan v2 free tier covers chainid 1 and 137).
+Per-chain coverage: Ethereum and Polygon both have all three oracles (Etherscan v2 free tier covers chainid 1 and 137).
 The Etherscan call goes through a global rate-gate (≥6s between any two Etherscan requests across chains) because the no-key limit is 1 req/5s per IP shared.
 Pending-buffer growth surfaces per (oracle, chain) so a temporarily backlogged realizer on one chain doesn't silently inflate that chain's scores.
 Two chains are deliberately excluded.
 BNB Chain (not fully EIP-1559, no dynamic base fee).
 Avalanche C-Chain (auto-tuning fee market drives the priority fee to ~0, collapsing prediction-error to ~0 across all oracles and making the bench non-informative).

 Frequently asked